 Introducing Santiago de Compostela

+The Old Town, a roughly oval-shaped area bounded by the line of the medieval city walls, is where almost everything of interest is found.
 Praza de Galicia marks the boundary between the Old Town and the Ensanche (Extension), the 20th-century shopping and residential area to its south.